5.9.3 Debtors' Delinquent Accounts

 1. ICS Other Investigations (OIs).
 Whenever possible, OIs to request a TFRP investigation by a RO should be generated through the Integrated Collection System (ICS).
 This allows the RO group manager to manage inventory assignments within the group.
 The due date of the OI should be 90 days to allow the RO sufficient time to complete the TFRP investigation and issue Letter 1153, Proposed Trust Fund Recovery Penalty Notification.

 2. Assigning OIs on ICS.
 OIs created and assigned to RO groups should be assigned systemically to the group designation hold file, i.e., AOTO.nn00.
-After populating the OI, Insolvency should choose "system assign" rather than selecting "specific assign" even if the case was assigned to a RO prior to the bankruptcy filing.
+After populating the OI, the SCI caseworker should choose "system assign" rather than selecting "specific assign" even if the case was assigned to a RO prior to the bankruptcy filing.

 3. ICS History.
 To assist the RO in completing the TFRP investigation, SCI must include any information in the ICS history that will assist the RO with the TFRP investigation.
 For example, include the following when known:

-• Responsible party information identified by a review of the Statement of Financial Affairs (SOFA).
-If possible, include the name and address of the responsible parties and the capacity they served in the business.
+• Responsible person information identified by a review of the Statement of Financial Affairs (SOFA).
+If possible, include the name and address of the responsible persons and the capacity they served in the business.

 • If the caseworker went to the 341 meeting of creditors, include any relevant information secured during the 341 meeting of creditors questioning that may assist the RO with the TFRP investigation.
 For example, if a bookkeeper left the business prior to the bankruptcy filing and there were allegations of misappropriation of funds, this may be pertinent in the TFRP investigation.